The Essential Estate Planning Documents

 Revocable Living Trust and Pour-Over Will

 While a last will and testament instructs where one’s assets go after he or she passes away, the document still requires authentication by a probate judge and, depending on where the individual lives, this process could take time.
-A revocable trust may be used in place of, or in conjunction with, the previously described estate documents in order to streamline the distribution of assets and avoid probate court completely.
+A revocable trust may be used in place of, or in conjunction with, the previously described estate documents to streamline the distribution of assets and avoid probate court completely.
 A revocable trust, or living trust, is designed to hold and own the trust-maker’s assets, while also providing instructions for how the estate is to be managed should the individual become incapacitated or die.
 The trust-maker appoints a trustee, which can be a person or institution, to manage the trust’s property.

 Assets held within the trust avoid probate at the trust-maker’s death and are distributed in a manner specified within the trust document.
 It’s also common for these types of estate plans to contain a pour-over will, which directs property into the revocable trust if it had not previously been referenced in the trust document.